oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 ## Federation Resolver Requirements {#federation_resolver_requirements}

-A Trust Anchor or an Intermediate Entity that provides a `federation_resolve_endpoint` is regarded to be a Federation Resolver.
+A Trust Anchor or an Intermediate Entity that provides a `federation_resolve_endpoint` takes on the role of a Federation Resolver.

 This section extends the requirements specified in [@!OpenID.Federation, section 8.3] with the following statements: